tmattio/spin/CONTRIBUTING.md

 - Publish the distribution archive to a Github Release.
 - Submit a PR on Opam's repository.

-When the release is published on Github, the CI/CD will trigger the `Release` workflow which will perform the following actions

-- Compile binaries for all supported platforms.
+When the release is published on Github, the CI/CD will trigger the `Release` workflow which will compile binaries for all supported platforms and add them to the Github Release as assets.
-- Create an NPM release containing the pre-built binaries.
-- Publish the NPM release to the registry.

 ### Repository Structure